martinhovorka/rustos/README.md

 A preemptive, priority-based real-time operating system (RTOS) written in Rust for RISC-V embedded systems.

+> **Project Status:** Planning & Specification Phase
+> The hardware design and BSP are complete.
+The RTOS requirements have been specified.
+Rust implementation is pending.

 ## Overview

-RustOS is a lightweight RTOS designed for the MicroBlaze V (RISC-V) soft-core processor running on the Digilent Arty A7-35 FPGA development board.
-It provides:
+RustOS is a planned lightweight RTOS designed for the MicroBlaze V (RISC-V) soft-core processor running on the Digilent Arty A7-35 FPGA development board.
+When implemented, it will provide:

 - **Preemptive multitasking** with priority-based scheduling (256 priority levels)
 - **Synchronization primitives**: Mutex, Semaphore, Message Queue, Event Flags